 If the reception is at the same place as the ceremony, make sure you have other people on hand to show guests precisely where the reception space is.
 This is a good job for groomsmen and ushers.
 To make it even easier for guests, you can also put up signs or other decorations showing them the way.

-What If the Reception Is Not at the Same Place As the Ceremony?
+What If the Reception Is Not at the Same Place?

-If your reception doesn't happen to be in the same place as your ceremony, don't worry, you do not necessarily need a separate reception card either!
-One way to address the location change is by including reception information at the bottom of the wedding invitation.
+If your reception doesn't happen to be in the same place as your ceremony, don't worry.
+It is still not essential to include a reception card; you can still address the location change at the bottom of the wedding invitation.

 at the marriage of their daughter

 Max Andrew Ling

 St Mary's Church, Hanover

 Four o'clock in the afternoon